Around Papkuil Reserve

 The quiet town of Daniëlskuil in the Northern Cape boasts the country’s first documented case of cigarette smoking.
-Korana and San leaders were in fact quite shocked in June 1823 when traveler George Thomas passes on the traditional peace pipe in favor of tobacco wrapped in paper!
+Korana and San leaders were in fact quite shocked in June 1823 when traveller George Thomas passes on the traditional peace pipe in favour of tobacco wrapped in paper!

 The discovery of diamonds in Kimberley led to colonization of Griqualand by the English.
 The Griqua people subsequently became scattered.
 The town of Daniëlskuil obtained official status in 1892.
 For the next 80 years it mainly provided support for the farming community.

 Due to the area having good soil and plenty of water, man has dwelt here since prehistoric times.
 Handmade tools, dating back 800 000 years, found in the Wonderwerk Cave 40 km outside Daniëlskuil, prove the existence of human beings.

 Large-scale mining of lime at Daniëlskuil has led to growth and development.
 The population of Daniëlskuil doubled at a stage when surrounding towns depopulated due to an economic recession.
 According to tradition the name of the town is derived from a natural pit – “kuil” in Afrikaans – in the dolomite structure.
 A link was made with the biblical figure of Daniel, who ended up in a pit with lions – hence the name Daniëlskuil.

 Natural sinkhole that served, according to tradition, as a jail during Griqua Tribe reign.
 Many stories are told about the venomous snakes that lived in the pit, especially the dark green one with serrated back and soft mane.
 Prisoners were let down into the pit with a rope.
 Food and water were sent down daily for the duration of their captivity.
 The prisoner was given a short walking stick or “kierie” to defend himself.
 Some say that nobody left the pit alive.
 Others say that anybody who survived their first 24 hours, was set free.